intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 deployed with confidence in the understanding of the effect they have on existing implementations.

-In contrast, relying on implementations to consistently apply the robustness principle is not a good strategy for extensibility.
+In contrast, relying on implementations to consistently handle unexpected input is not a good strategy for extensibility.
 Using undocumented or accidental features of a protocol as the basis of an extensibility mechanism can be extremely difficult, as is demonstrated by the case study in {{Appendix A.3 of EXT}}.
 It is better and easier to design a protocol for extensibility initially than to retrofit the capability (see also {{?EDNS0=RFC2671}}).

-## Flexible Protocols {#flexibility}
+### Flexible Protocols {#flexibility}

 A protocol could be designed to permit a narrow set of valid inputs, or it could be designed to treat a wide range of inputs as valid.